Karl is a longtime freelancer who's passionate about music, art, and writing.

 Our narrator asks, “Do you have a driving dream to know what’s beyond?
 Is there anybody there or are we all alone?” while watching “the floating sky, an everlasting sight.”
 As the song ends, the question lingers: are we all alone or one of a kind?

-“Summer Running” begins as the synths swell into flowing, floating life and a moving pattern of shifting medium high synth and a rebounding, steady drum beats also dances into the track.
+“Summer Running” begins as the synths swell into flowing, floating life and a moving pattern of shifting medium-high synth and rebounding, steady drum beats also dances into the track.
 A lambent high flying synth line coalesces into a shining lead melody while a darker, deeper sound with a rough edge slides in under the higher notes.

 A warm, distorted flow of synth is joined by waves of deep bass as “Endless Possibilities” kicks off.
 A higher, more glowing synth climbs to play a wandering lead melody as that deep bass is now joined by Glitterwolf’s intense, strong vocals.
 The vocal melody has a triumphant feeling as Glitterwolf’s voice soars over it.
 There’s a great deal of expression and emotion pouring out of the track, backing the uplift of the lyrics.